axelarnetwork/axelar-core/docs/cli/axelard_keys.md

 ### Synopsis

 Keyring management commands.
-These keys may be in any format supported by the Tendermint crypto library and can be used by light-clients, full nodes, or any other application that needs to sign with a private key.
+These keys may be in any format supported by the CometBFT crypto library and can be used by light-clients, full nodes, or any other application that needs to sign with a private key.

 The keyring supports the following backends: